kashirin-alex/swc-db/docs/use/cli/db_client/backup_restore/README.md

 # Backup & Restore data on SWC-DB
-On of the ways backup and restore can be done is with `SWC-DB(client)>` CLI and the available commands.
+One of the ways backup and restore can be done is with `SWC-DB(client)>` CLI and the available commands.

 * Dump & Load can use additional FileSystem configurations and write/read to other storage space.